 As soon as this has been established she has the participant more precisely describe the pain.
 Is it burning pain?
 A stabbing or aching or twisting or throbbing pain?
 Does it feel like a knot or like a great weight has been pressed on it.
 (Some meditators ask if it has a certain color or shape.)
 This is using the analytical part of the brain to redefine the pain sensation.
 Instead of being a horrible thing it’s a throbbing thing or a weighty thing.

 When resistance occurs she suggests the participant relax and let their body become like an open space.
 She asserts that doing this over time will allow your equanimity to increase.

-Donna finds that giving the worrying and fearful mind some rein those judgments can get really loud.
-To counter that they take a three part breath – they fill their belly, then their stomach, then their chest areas with air and then hold it and then rapidly exhale as deeply and quickly as possible with a big haaaaaaaaa.
+Donna finds that by giving the worrying and fearful mind some rein those judgments can get really loud.
+To counter that they take a three-part breath – they fill their belly, then their stomach, then their chest areas with air and then hold it, and then rapidly exhale as deeply and quickly as possible with a big haaaaaaaaa.
 Donna feels lighter – something has indeed been released.

 Then they’re asked to focus on the in and out of 10 breaths in a row.
 Research suggests that focusing on the breath for 12 seconds allows one to reach a state of concentration and doing that over and over again creates a “concentration grove” in one’s brain – a place of calmness one can return to over and over again amidst the storm.